Monday, March 28, 2022

 Tom "Harris" and daughter

 Ruby seemed surprised that I didn’t know.
-She told me that both Kiki and Pota were from St John (Agios Ioannis) a small village near Sparta.
+She told me both Kiki and Pota were from St John (Agios Ioannis) a small village near Sparta.
 Ruby told me it's like saying you were from DC when you're really from a suburb like Bethesda.

-Unknown man- perhaps a brother?
-Stephi and Pota Haralampako
+Possibly Tom, Stephi and Pota Haralampako

 s